Laravel-Lang/lang/README.md

 ## Documentation

-See the [documentation](https://laravel-lang.com) for detailed installation and [usage](https://laravel-lang.com/usage/general-principles.html) instructions.
+See the [documentation](https://laravel-lang.com) for detailed installation.

 ## Contributing